 “I am excited to invest in bold, innovative ideas generated by our campus community and in leadership opportunities that will empower our faculty, staff and students,” Collado said.

-The Fellows Program is still in an early stage of development and does not yet have a designated source of funding, Daly said, but will focus on providing opportunities for students, faculty and staff to gain experience outside of their usual area of focus or responsibility.
+The Fellows Program will focus on providing opportunities for students, faculty and staff to gain experience outside of their usual area of focus or responsibility, Daly said.
 A new group of fellows will be selected for the program every year.
 Each annual selection of fellows will consist of two students, two faculty members and one staff member.
 The first group of fellows will be selected for the 2018–19 academic year, and Daly said that more information regarding the Fellows Program will likely be released in January.

 Freitag said that the specific criteria for selecting applicants for both of these initiatives have not been determined yet.
 Freitag said the Seed Grant Initiative will be specifically looking for proposals that incorporate collaboration in the project.